 Not in a blaze, not in a voice crying out from clouds, but in a shimmer—like the edge of a vision half-seen through water.
 The very air leaned toward her presence.
 She did not descend; she arrived.
 As though the world had always held a place for her, just beyond the veil of perception.

 She bore no crown, no blade, no symbol of dominion.
 Only a banner.
 Simple, unscribed, unstained.
 It did not ripple in conquest or declare allegiance.
 It hovered—not with motion, but with meaning.
-Its light was not radiant, but remembered.
+Its light was the radiant nearness of remembrance.

-And as he beheld her, the pilgrim felt three echoes rise within the stillness.
+And as I beheld her, I felt three echoes rise within the stillness.

 One was beauty—not the fleeting kind, but the kind that wounds gently and leaves you longing.
 It shimmered like dew before dawn, the hush before becoming.
 Aphrodite, though unnamed, had passed this way.
 Her presence was the ache behind the silence.

 Another was wisdom—a clarity that pierced, not by force, but by unveiling.
-It gathered around Caelia like a mantle of purpose, drawing back the veils that clouded his gaze.
-This was the flame of Athena, subtle and bright, ordering his soul without a word.
+It gathered around the banner like a mantle of purpose, drawing back the veils that clouded my gaze.
+This was the flame of Athena, subtle and bright, ordering my soul without a word.

-And the third was majesty—not triumph, but rightness.
+And the third was majesty—not triumphant, but divinely splendored.
 A still and sovereign peace that settled over the moment like the seal of a queen.
-Hera was here too, not seen, but felt, as if the ground itself recognized its true ruler.
+Hera was there too, not seen, but felt, as nearness recognized.

-It stirred something older than speech, deeper than desire.
-A longing that did not pull him forward, but drew him back—to something he had not lost, yet had forgotten.
+It stirred something older than speech, deeper than desire—a longing that did not pull me forward, but drew me back—to something I had not lost, yet had forgotten.
 A time, a place, a self.

-And though she had not spoken, though she had not gestured, the movement felt like obedience—not to her, but to what he now knew had always been calling him.
+And though she had not spoken, though she had not gestured, the movement felt like obedience—to her, but also to what I now knew had always been calling me.

-In that moment, the pilgrim did not learn anything new.
-He remembered.
+In that moment, I did not learn anything new.
+I remembered.
 Not clearly, not fully.
 But the ache of it was enough.
 A glimpse.
-A whisper of what had once been his.
+A whisper of what had once been mine.

 She held the banner—not as an emblem to rally behind, but as a veil pulled back.